 You will be seen by your Consultant and asked to sign a consent form for your surgery.
 He/she will outline what will happen during the operation.
 You will also be seen by your Anaesthetist.

 You may also be asked to wear surgical stockings; these help to prevent blood clots forming in the legs.
-For the same purpose, your Consultant and Anaesthetist may also want you to have anti-coagulant injections for the first few days after the operation.
+For the same purpose, your Consultant and Anaesthetist may also want you to have anti-coagulant injections for the first few days after the operation. depending on the procedure.

 If you experience any pain, please let your nurse know straight away so that appropriate pain relief can be arranged for you.